 San Antonio Travel with Kids

-Under 13 Hands-on learning—whether it involves operating a pint-size front-end loader, mining for gems, milking a cow or opening a bank account—is the name of the game at The DoSeum (2800 Broadway St.).
-Kids can also create art, watch themselves on a video screen and climb to the tippy-top of a tree for an awesome view of the museum's three floors.
+Under 13 Hands-on learning — whether it involves operating a pint-size front-end loader, mining for gems, milking a cow or opening a bank account — is the name of the game at The DoSeum (2800 Broadway St.).
+Kids can also create art, watch themselves on a video screen and climb a tree for an awesome view of the museum's three floors.

-Every San Antonio vacation should include a stop at Brackenridge Park (3700 N. St. Mary's St.), where the highlight is the San Antonio Zoo (3903 N. St. Mary's St.), where an abandoned limestone quarry's cliffs provide natural habitats for more than 9,000 creatures.
-Kids will have a ball riding the miniature train, exploring the aquarium and reptile house, and meeting endangered animals like Komodo dragons and white rhinos.
+Every San Antonio vacation should include a stop at Brackenridge Park (3700 N. St. Mary's St.), where the highlight is the San Antonio Zoo (3903 N. St. Mary's St.).
+An abandoned limestone quarry's cliffs provide natural habitats for more than 9,000 creatures.
+Kids will have a ball riding the miniature train, exploring the aquarium and reptile house and meeting endangered animals like Komodo dragons and white rhinos.

-The underground rooms and passages of Natural Bridge Caverns (26495 Natural Bridge Caverns Rd.) showcase thousands of fascinating limestone formations, from the gigantic King's Throne and Watchtower to teeny-tiny soda straws.
-Special tours, some of which involve climbing and rappelling sans handrails, increase the wow factor big-time and create unforgettable memories of this trip.
+Teens The underground rooms and passages of Natural Bridge Caverns (26495 Natural Bridge Caverns Rd.) showcase thousands of fascinating limestone formations, from the gigantic King's Throne and Watchtower to tiny soda straws.
+Special tours, some of which involve climbing and rappelling without handrails, increase the wow factor big-time and create unforgettable memories of this trip.